-The gardens are home to an array of different areas including the woodland garden, Chinese hillside garden, the Queen Mother’s Memorial Garden and the Victorian era glasshouses*.
+The gardens are home to an array of different areas, including the woodland garden, the Chinese hillside garden, the Queen Mother’s Memorial Garden and the Victorian-era glasshouses*.
 There is also an extensive collection of Rhododendrons which bloom throughout the spring.
-All throughout the gardens there are many benches which makes for the perfect picnic day out.
+All throughout the gardens, there are many benches which make for the perfect picnic day out.

 Climb Arthur’s Seat